Ptolemy (name): Etymology

 Ptolemais is formed from this name by the Greek feminine adjectival ending -i(d)s.

 Claudius Ptolemaeus

 Ptolemy commonly refers to Claudius Ptolemaeus (ca. 90 AD–ca. 168 AD), a writer, geographer, mathematician, astronomer and astrologer who lived in the Alexandrine Greek culture of Roman Egypt.

+Ptolemaic dynasty

+Ptolemy was the name of several pharaohs of the Ptolemaic dynasty who ruled Hellenistic Egypt for nearly 300 years, from 305 BC to 30 BC.
+The Greco-Egyptian pharaonic dynasty of Macedonian origin was established by Ptolemy I Soter (303–282 BC), and the male dynastic successors were all also named Ptolemy.
+Dynasty members who ruled Egypt include: